ElteHupkes/MvxViewModelCommunication/README.md

 ## What it looks like
 Let's say we have `ParentViewModel` receiving a result from a `ChildViewModel`.
 The relevant code would look as follows.
-First we have a class which contains the result (this could actually just be s `string` in this case, but let's pretend there's more there):
+First we have a class which contains the result (this could actually just be a `string` in this case, but let's pretend there's more there):

 ```csharp
 public class TextResult